 Shortly after, such artificial intelligence algorithms started playing PacMan and ultimately made history when an advanced version of the algorithm AlphaGo became the strongest Go player in history.
-The use of artificial intelligence in games ultimately made games like PacMan an activity that is not only for humans for machines as well!
+Artificial intelligence in games ultimately made games like PacMan an activity that is not only for humans but also for machines!
 For instance, the AI algorithm AlphaStar became a StarCraft grandmaster (video).
 A list of other games with AI vs. humans is available here.
 Suppose you are interested in getting deeper into AI in games.
-In that case, a book draft of “Artificial Intelligence and Games” by Georgios Yannakakis and Julian Togelius (2018) is available to download at their website
+In that case, a book draft of “Artificial Intelligence and Games” by Georgios Yannakakis and Julian Togelius (2018) is available to download on their website.

-Koichiro Tsutsumi from Namco that owns the right for Pac-Man, said: “We were blown away when we saw the results, in disbelief that AI could recreate the iconic PAC-MAN experience without a game engine.
+Koichiro Tsutsumi from Namco, which owns the right to Pac-Man, said: “We were blown away when we saw the results, in disbelief that AI could recreate the iconic PAC-MAN experience without a game engine.
 This research presents exciting possibilities to help game developers accelerate the creative process of developing new level layouts, characters, and even games.” blog post.

 NVidia promises to release a playable version of the game on their Nvidia AI Playground website.
 That will be interesting to check out!

-Not only playing the game is now for humans and machines but developing the game is now by humans and machines!
+Not only playing the game is now for humans and machines, but developing the game is now for humans and machines!